uwplasma/JAX-in-Cell/paper.md

 ![Evolution of the magnetic field during the Weibel instability. (a) Time evolution of total magnetic field energy. (b) Spatial profile of the magnetic field.](figs/Weibel.png)

 Finally, we evaluated the computational performance of our implementation by comparing CPU and GPU runtimes and analyzing how the total runtime scales with the number of pseudoparticles.
-As a representative benchmark, we simulated ten drift velocities drawn from the two-stream dispersion relation (\autoref{fig:Run_time}).
+As a representative benchmark, we simulated ten drift velocities drawn from the two-stream dispersion relation (\autoref{figs:Run_time}).
 The results confirm the strong advantage of GPU acceleration: for the same workload, the GPU executes the simulation roughly two orders of magnitude faster than the CPU.
 In particular, for a system of 64,000 pseudoparticles, the GPU completes the full drift-scan in about six seconds after the initial compilation.

 ![Comparison of total runtime between CPU and GPU. (b) Influence of pseudoparticle number on the two-stream instability sampling results.
 Growth rates extracted from exponential fits.](figs/Run_time.png)